iannakim/Life-After-Covid-backend/README.md

 ### Active Record Associations
  * There are 6 models that have the following associations ```has_many, belongs_to and has_many, through: ```

-## Domain Model
-See <a href = "https://github.com/iannakim/Life-After-Covid-frontend/blob/master/README.md">  frontend repo </a> for images

-## Med-Fi Wireframes
-See <a href = "https://github.com/iannakim/Life-After-Covid-frontend/blob/master/README.md">  frontend repo </a> for images

 ## Tech Stack
  * Ruby on Rails